Get

 Why Poodle Mixes Are So Popular

-When it comes to designer or hybrid dog breeds, there are seemingly many that include some Poodle parentage.
-The Goldendoodle and Cockapoo are just two of a long list.
-The Poodle has become a popular breed in this respect because it is intelligent and easy to train while also being a generally healthy breed.
-It is also a friendly dog that will usually get along with people, other dogs, and even cats.
-And, if you give a Poodle a job, it will usually undertake its role with vigor.
-This means that Poodle hybrids tend to be friendly, easy to train, and generally obedient dogs.
+When it comes to designer breeds, many include Poodle parentage.
+The Goldendoodle and Cockapoo are just two in a long list.
+The Poodle has become a popular breed in this respect because they are intelligent and easy to train while also being generally healthy.
+They usually get along with people, other dogs, and even cats.

 Exercise Requirements

 All dogs require some level of exercise, and the energetic Poodle is no exception.
-When you combine this with the high-octane lively nature of the Cocker Spaniel, you get a dog that needs at least an hour of exercise a day and that will benefit from being given work to do that exercises the body and mind.
-The Goldendoodle is an energetic dog and does still require 45 to 60 minutes of exercise a day, but it isn’t quite as high-octane as the Cockapoo.
-Both breeds also enjoy spending plenty of time chilling with the family, though.
+When you combine this with the high-octane nature of the Cocker Spaniel, you get a dog that needs at least an hour of exercise a day and benefits from being given work to do that exercises the body and mind.
+The Goldendoodle is an energetic dog and still requires 45 to 60 minutes of exercise daily, but they aren’t as energetic as the Cockapoo.
+Both breeds enjoy spending plenty of time relaxing with the family.

 Miniature goldendoodle dog swimming